Homemade Coffee Ice Cream Recipe

 In general, freezing time is between 6 hours and 22 hours.
 To determine whether the bowl is completely frozen, shake it.
 If you do not hear liquid moving, the cooling liquid is frozen.
 Before freezing, wash and dry the bowl.
 Wrap it in a plastic bag to prevent freezer burn.
 We recommend that you place the freezer bowl in the back of your freezer where it is coldest.

-If you make a lot of ice cream, you can purchase an additional freezer bowl without having to buy a new ice cream maker.
+If you make a lot of ice cream, you can purchase an additional freezer bowl without buying a new ice cream maker.

 #2 Mix Up Ingredients and Chill

-In a mixing bowl, mix together 1 cup of milk and 3/4 cup of sugar.
+In a mixing bowl, combine 1 cup of milk and 3/4 cup of sugar.
 You can use a hand blender, a whisk, or even a spoon.
 Once the sugar is dissolved, add the instant coffee, vanilla extract, and heavy cream.
 Mix everything together.
-Cover and place in the refrigerator for at least 30 minutes.
+Cover and refrigerate for at least 30 minutes.

 Mix the ingredients